 - An Academic Coach

 *50 students are selected for each incoming cohort from the applications received.
 Applications are closed at this time for the fall start term.

 The First in Line Success Academy program provides students the opportunity to get a head start on life as a Baylor Bear.
-From the 2015 cohort, 90% of the students felt that the program helped prepare them academically for the rigor of Baylor and 97% felt more connected to Baylor due to participation in the program.
+From the 2017 cohort, 96% of the students felt that the program gave them the confidence that they can succeed in college and 94% felt more connected to Baylor due to participation in the program.

 By participating in FILSA, students will:

-- Experience the college classroom and prepare to be successful academically in the fall
+- Engage in the college experience and prepare to be successful academically in the fall and beyond

 - Take advantage of one-on-one support from Academic Mentors, Peer Leaders, and faculty/staff who will help guide you to success

 - Submit your FAFSA, TAFSA. or CSS profile